This post may contain affiliate links. Please read my affiliate policy for more information.

 Another great local resource is Meetup (www.meetup.com).
 You can search for ways to meet new people, find support and get out of your comfort zone.
 All right in your own community.

-Search “grief support” or “widows” or whatever term you’re interested in finding and you’ll see what meetups are available in your area.
+Specifically, try searching “grief support” or “widows” or whatever term you’re interested in finding and you’ll see what meetups are available in your area.

-Keep in mind, grief support doesn’t have to be people sitting around a table talking.
+To clarify, grief support doesn’t have to be people sitting around a table talking.
 You might find a grief support group that takes hikes.
 Or likes to golf.
 Realistically, if you can’t find what you’re looking for you can always start your own meetup.

 Grief support horseback riding, anyone?